 The Gibb River Road

 There are few places left on this planet where a cell phone will not work; the Gibb River Road is one of them.
-This 660-kilometre-long unsealed road from Derby to Kununurra is the perfect place to have your own outback adventure, all you must do is trade your Instagram updates for diving into waterfalls and sleeping under skies so crowded with stars you’ll never want to leave.
+This 660-kilometer-long unsealed road from Derby to Kununurra is the perfect place to have your own outback adventure, all you must do is trade your Instagram updates for diving into waterfalls and sleeping under skies so crowded with stars you’ll never want to leave.

 Along the Gibb River Road, you will find oasis after oasis.
 Take a break from dusty driving to embrace your inner child and fly off the rope swing in Galvan’s Gorge or dive off the rocks into the picture-perfect Manning Gorge.
 Maybe freshly baked scones at Ellenbrae Station are more your style.
 Whatever you prefer, if you are willing to give up some creature comforts, such as cell phone service and air conditioning, you will find the beauty of the remote, the wild, and the natural on the Gibb River Road.